-2) Coach: Generally expected to have coached a minimum of 15 years at Lander and must have demonstrated extremely high professional achievements while at Lander in his/her sport.
+2) Coach: Must have demonstrated extremely high professional achievements while at Lander in his/her sport.

-3) Service: Must have made significant contributions toward the enhancement of a sport or the entire athletics program.
+3) Service or Community Member: Must have made significant contributions toward the enhancement of a sport or the entire athletics program.
 Generally expected to be involved with the program for 10 years.

 The inductees, who represent the areas of former players, coaches and service, with their induction dates, are: